periodicaidan/gbars/DESIGNDOC.md

 Taking a glance at [Are We GUI Yet?](https://areweguiyet.com/), it would appear that we are not, in fact, GUI yet.
 [Azul](https://azul.rs/) is a very promising IMGUI-style library written in pure Rust.
 However I don't think it is quite ready to use yet (it's not even on crates.io).
 If and when it is, I would love to use it, as it seems very flexible.
+Another god contender is [`iced`](https://github.com/hecrj/iced), which uses an Elm-like architecture to structure code.
+I've been using Elm recently and love its design so this would be a great option as well.

-After contemplating temporary solutions, I think the best answer is one that isn't listed on Are We GUI Yet?: Flutter.
+But after contemplating other solutions, I think the best answer is one that isn't listed on Are We GUI Yet?: Flutter.
 [`flutter-rs`](https://github.com/flutter-rs/flutter-rs) is a library that lets you write desktop apps with Rust and Flutter, *without having to leverage an FFI*.
 And Flutter exposes a class that can serve as an OpenGL context, so this may just be the perfect solution for the time being.
-This has a few problems though, as the library isn't stable yet (and currently crashes when a mouse enters the window).
+This has a few problems though, as the library isn't stable yet (and currently crashes on Linux when a mouse enters the window).
 However it is in active development and the devs seem really serious about fixing the issues, so I think the major problems will be hammered out by the time I get around to designing the UI.
+I could probably also fix the mouse enter issue on Linux myself :p

 Failing that, there is [wxWidgets](https://www.wxwidgets.org/), which will create a GUI that uses native API's, making the app look natural on all platforms.
 It also provides OpenGL contexts, so this is a viable solution.
-[There are Rust bindings for it](https://github.com/kenz-gelsoft/wxRust) but they don't appear to be actively maintained anymore, so I may have to do it in C++ (god no) or Python (actually viable) or Haskell (for laughs).
+[There are Rust bindings for it](https://github.com/kenz-gelsoft/wxRust) but they don't appear to be actively maintained anymore, so I may have to do it in C++ (god no) or Python (actually viable) or Haskell (for the meme).
 However, doing the GUI in another language may require significant reworking versus doing it in Rust or with `flutter-rs`.

 ## Some Notes on Programming Style